 Yes.
 Three to six months is typical, and should be long enough to allow you to judge whether the employee is willing and able to do the job.
-Since 6 April 2012, employees have only been able to claim unfair dismissal, if dismissed, after two years of continuous service.
-For employees who commenced their employment before 6 April 2012, the qualifying period before an employee can claim unfair dismissal remains at one year.
+If there is a probationary period, this must be included in the written statement (along with the other terms and conditions) and given to the employee or worker on or before the day they start work.
+Employees can only claim unfair dismissal, if dismissed, after two years of continuous service.

 5. What does the written statement of terms and conditions cover?

 - details of any probationary period